Zeli0/tiktokHangMan/README.md

 ## How to Run
 The following is a brief set of instructions on how to start up the hangman game.
-1. Open on visual studio code
-2. Run cd hangman-react
-3. Open up terminal
+1. Run 'cd hangman-react'
-4. Run npm install then npm run start
+2. Run 'npm install' then 'npm run start'
-5. The website should load as [localhost:3000](https://localhost:3000) on your web browser
+3. The website should load as [localhost:3000](https://localhost:3000) on your web browser

 ## License